iic-jku/SKY130_PLL1/README.md

 # pll2022
-Implementation of a digitally calibrated PLL in SKYWATER PDK 130nm process
+Implementation of a Sub-Sampling PLL targeting SerDes Applications